libpfasst/LibPFASST/docs/source/overview.rst

    also be built.
 This can also be level dependent.

 #.
 Add levels to the ``type(pf_pfasst_t)`` controller.
 This
-   includes telling LIBPFASST how many degrees-of-freedom are on each level, how many SDC nodes should be used on each level and their type, which interpolation and restriction routines to use, which encapsulation object to use etc.
+   includes telling LibPFASST how many degrees-of-freedom are on each level, how many SDC nodes should be used on each level and their type, which interpolation and restriction routines to use, which encapsulation object to use etc.